Does quantum mechanics require "conspiracy"?: A Counterexample?

-In other words, there is no actual branching structure.
 The terms in superposition, corresponding to different macro-states, can evolve so that they contain the same pointer states, which means that the branches interfere or even are joined back into a single branch.
+For example, consider the interaction